Top-Rated Anxiety Therapist NYC

 Common questions about therapy for anxiety

-• Although psychotherapy alone can often reduce anxiety, the combination of psychotherapy and medication (usually prescribed by a psychiatrist) also helps many of those suffering from these symptoms.
+Although psychotherapy alone can often reduce anxiety, the combination of anxiety therapy and medications (usually prescribed by a psychiatrist) also helps many of those suffering from anxiety disorders.

 With that said, not everyone needs medication for anxiety.
 The decision to start medication is a highly personal one and there is no one-size-fits-all.

-We strongly believe in empowering clients to make the decisions that feel best for their health.
-To that end, therapists at Madison Square are happy to consult with any psychiatrist or other medical provider you might be seeing to coordinate care.
+We strongly believe in empowering clients to make the decisions that feel best for their mental health.
+To that end, therapists at Madison Square are happy to consult with any psychiatrist or other mental health professionals you might be seeing to coordinate care.
 On the other hand, we also respect client’s autonomy in making their own medical decisions.
 Wherever you are on your journey with medication (or lack there of), we’re happy to meet you there.

-• Therapy is a collaborative process, where you and your therapist will work together to identify specific concerns and develop skills and techniques for coping with these symptoms.
-You and your therapist may also look at the client’s past to identify patterns where depression has come up before and how these patterns may be continuing to pop up.
+We believe that at it's core, therapy is a collaborative process.
+When starting treatment, you and your therapist will work together to identify the specific symptoms and concerns to address first.
+From there, you'll work to develop techniques that will help you to cope with these symptoms and come up with a game plan of when to use them.
+You and your therapist may also look throughout your lifespan to identify patterns where anxiety has come up before and how these patterns may be continuing to pop up.
+By focusing not just on symptom reduction, but rather looking holistically, we often find that long-lasting change can happen.

-• The duration of treatment for anxiety can vary depending on your specific needs and the severity of your symptoms.
-Some clients may experience significant improvement very quickly, while others may require months of ongoing therapy and support.
-There’s no one-size-fits-all treatment plan and at Madison Square, we work collaboratively with clients to ensure they’re getting care that feels right for them.
+It depends.
+How long it takes to treat anxiety can vary depending on a variety of factors, including the specific symptoms you're experiencing and their severity.
+In our experience, some clients may experience significant improvement very quickly into anxiety treatment, while others may require months of ongoing therapy and support.
+There’s no one-size-fits-all treatment plan and at Madison Square, we work collaboratively with you to ensure you're getting the care that feels right for you.

 Ready to get started?